New York City Attractions

 Bronx Zoo - It is among the largest metropolitan zoos in the world, and is the largest in North America, with some 6,000 animals representing about 650 species from around the world.

-Intrepid Sea, Air & Space Museum Complex - The Intrepid Sea, Air & Space Museum, located in Midtown, is a non-profit, educational institution featuring the legendary aircraft carrier Intrepid, the space shuttle Enterprise, the world’s fastest jets and a guided missile submarine.
+Intrepid Sea, Air & Space Museum Complex - The Intrepid Sea, Air & Space Museum, located in the Hell’s Kitchen neighborhood of Midtown, is a non-profit, educational institution featuring the legendary aircraft carrier Intrepid, the space shuttle Enterprise, the world’s fastest jets and a guided missile submarine.

 Madame Tussauds Times Square - Wax museum situated in the Garment District of Midtown which opened its doors in 2000.
 There are five floors with over 200 figures of famous personalities.